 Frequently Asked Questions

+Of course!
 The Heartland Honors Program accepts any student who meets the program qualifications.

 "Honors Program Completion" is listed on a student's transcript if they complete all elements of the program.
 Courses where a student has done an in-course Honors project will also have Honors designation on the transcript.

 If a student’s program of study or timeframe at the college makes it impossible to complete the entire program, students are welcome to do individual elements of the program, and those elements will be denoted on the transcript.

 Honors students are recognized at Commencement in the program and wear special honors cords.

 Honors courses have the same tuition rate as any other course at Heartland.

 Your acceptance letter will provide contact information for the Honors academic advisor.